kevinwjin/SAFARI-cluster-analysis/README.md

 * `ETH-80` - Binary version of the famous dataset.
 8 classes (objects) with 10
 subclasses each, with 41 images in each subclass.
 * `Iris` - Famous dataset from 1936.
 150 observations with 4 variables.
-* `maps` - Binary images of outlines of the countries of the world, the 48 contiguous US states, and all 254 counties in Texas.
-Includes filtered datasets of 49 European countries (except Russia), and the 13 Texas counties comprising the DFW metroplex.
+* `maps` - Raw maps data of the countries of the world, the 48 contiguous US states, and all 254 counties in Texas.
+Includes binary shape outlines to scale of 49 European countries (excluding Russia), the above mentioned US states, and the 13 Texas counties comprising the DFW metroplex.

 ## Contents